mrzeszewski/TeRRIFICA-crowdmapping/README.md

 You can use it as a template for your own mapping project. its prepared for internalization making use if i18n libraries both server and client side.
 Both are needed to translate all editing tools.

+Be aware that icons are not provided due to copyright.
+You need to provide them in the  **ikony** folder

 ![image](https://user-images.githubusercontent.com/10100274/171258273-e2d22c80-ea78-490b-a856-2642a3127ea7.png)